Oh, I love the season of gift-giving! My mind keeps dreaming up ideas especially if…

 The teal is very nice against the copper because they are somewhat opposite on the colour wheel, so they make each other ‘pop’!

-The other effect that I like is the look of marbelled paper.
-It takes a lot of setup and paint to create that.
+The other effect that I like is the look of marbled paper or any natural marble stone .
+Marbling takes a lot of setup and paint to be able to dip in a thickened paint.
 And then sometimes it doesn’t perform as wanted.
-I tend to like to control my media.
+I tend to like control ofmy media.
 (Aren’t we all control freaks?!)
 So this has no guess work or big clean up.

 Again, start with a dark background colour.
 This time use a fine brush and run windy rivers of varying thicknesses.
 Run them next to each other but not too parallel, squiggle along…